yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/12-adjacency-graph-builder/README.md

 ## Building the graph

-In the first step, we instantiate the [AdjacencyGraphBuilder](https://docs.yworks.com/yfileshtml/#/api/AdjacencyGraphBuilder) and configure an [AdjacencyNodesSource](https://docs.yworks.com/yfileshtml/#/api/AdjacencyNodesSource).
+In the first step, we instantiate the [AdjacencyGraphBuilder](https://docs.yworks.com/yfileshtml/api/AdjacencyGraphBuilder) and configure an instance of [AdjacencyNodesSource](https://docs.yworks.com/yfileshtml/api/AdjacencyNodesSource).

 ```
 const adjacencyGraphBuilder = new AdjacencyGraphBuilder(graph)